NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_error.rst

     W000: Warning: ADIOS2 data had a value for water content, but min and max emulsification constant were blank.
 0.0 has been assumed, but that may not  be correct

 ``AD01665`` -- GREEN CANYON BLOCK 109:

     W000: Warning: ADIOS2 data had a value for water content, but min and max emulsification constant were blank.
 0.0 has been assumed, but that may not  be correct

-``AD01669`` -- HIBERNIA (EPA 86):

-    W000: Warning: ADIOS2 data had a value for water content, but min and max emulsification constant were blank.
-0.0 has been assumed, but that may not  be correct